 • Incorporate wellness and quiet rooms

-Design private and quiet areas which can be used for personal downtime, meditation, reflection or prayer during time away from the desk.
-This promotes inclusivity by recognising and respecting different cultural, spiritual and wellbeing needs and ensures all members of staff have somewhere in which they feel safe and comfortable.
+Doing this helps promote inclusivity by recognising and respecting different cultural, spiritual, and wellbeing needs, ensuring all members of staff have somewhere in which they feel safe and comfortable.

 meditating in wellness room